Transferring disentangled representations: bridging the gap between synthetic and real images: Transferring disentangled representations

 \subsection{Experimental analysis}

 We trained 20 different models (10 random seeds $\times$ 2 values of $\beta$) for each \textit{Source} dataset.
 We adopted the same training strategy as in \cite{dittadi2020transfer} {(see Appendix \ref{apx:architecture}).
 As for FoVs classification, following \cite{dittadi2020transfer, locatello2020weakly}, we consider Gradient Boosted Trees (GBT) \cite{friedman2001greedy} and a Multilayer Perceptron (MLP) \cite{DBLP:journals/ijns/Lippmann94} with 2 hidden layers of size 256.
 Since the specific choice of a classifier is not crucial for our analysis, here we report GBT, MLP can be found in Appendix \ref{apx:mlp_performance}.
-Fine-tuning to the \textit{Target} dataset {of the VAE models} is unsupervised and it is carried out for 50k steps. }\\ {\bf Tables description.} The tables group different experiments based on the \textit{Target} dataset.
+Fine-tuning to the \textit{Target} dataset {of the VAE models} is unsupervised and it is carried out for 50k steps. }\\

+{\bf Tables description.} The tables group different experiments based on the \textit{Target} dataset.
 For each FoV, { we report under the name the number of values the factor can assume (i.e. its \textit{granularity}).
 The tables report} the average classification performance over the 20 models, before and after fine-tuning.
-The latter is reported in parenthesis in terms of gain or loss w.r.t. the performance before the fine-tuning. \textit{All} is the average performance of all FoVs. \\ The column {\textit{Pruned}} highlights the two different representation modalities: if the classifier is trained on the whole representation (\xmark), or using only one dimension, the one showing the strongest encoding of a certain FoV according to the OMES metric (\cmark). {As already mentioned, a good performance of the former is an indication of explicitness, while the latter is a positive sign of compactness.} Tables also report metrics assessing Modularity (our MES and DCI) and Compactness (our OS and MIG).
+The latter is reported in parenthesis in terms of gain or loss w.r.t. the performance before the fine-tuning. \textit{All} is the average performance of all FoVs. \\ The column {\textit{Pruned}} highlights the two different representation modalities: if the classifier is trained on the whole representation (\xmark), or using only one dimension, i.e. the one showing the strongest encoding of a certain FoV according to the OMES metric (\cmark). {As already mentioned, a good performance of the former is an indication of explicitness, while the latter is a positive sign of compactness.} Tables also report metrics assessing Modularity (our MES and DCI) and Compactness (our OS and MIG).\\ Note that we exploit the interpretability of OMES in the transfer learning process to select the most representative dimension of the representation for the classification (the “Pruned” columns).